- Purchase the complete Expat Arrivals Angola Guide (PDF)

 Banking in Angola

 In the past, most expats preferred to maintain foreign accounts only and have their salary paid into that account.
-As of late 2020, all foreign workers living in Angola are obliged to have a local bank account for their earnings to be paid into.
-Account holders may then transfer the money to another account, such as their foreign bank account, or they can convert the currency if they wish.
+As of late 2020, all workers from abroad are obliged to have a local bank account for their earnings to be paid into.
+Account holders may then transfer the money to another account, such as their overseas bank account, or they can convert the currency if they wish.

 Opening a bank account as a foreign worker requires extensive documentation including the account holder’s passport, work permit, employment contract and residence card or visa.

-Not all ATMs in Angola allow access to foreign accounts – and when they do, fraud concerns are present and the charges are exorbitant.
+Not all ATMs in Angola allow access to offshore accounts – and when they do, fraud concerns are present and the charges are exorbitant.
 Expats are probably better off using their local account.

 Credit and debit cards